25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Add A High-Impact Outdoor Rug Pattern

 Pattern hides dirt and amplifies style fast.
 Choose geometric, tile-inspired, or distressed looks for vibe without maintenance stress.
+For bold rug inspiration indoors that translates well outside too, browse our summer-themed living room rug ideas.

 Care Tips